 Q4S defines four phases with different purposes, and inside these phases the negotiated measurement procedure is used.
-Different measurement procedures can be used (even RTCP itself) inside Q4S.
 Basically, Q4S only defines how to transport SLA information and measurement results as well as providing some mechanisms for alerting network and/or application.

-Q4S does not ask for resources.
+04S does not ask for resources neither define actions to do in case quality is degraded.
 Q4S only alerts if one (or some) of SLA quality parameters are being violated.
-Depends on server (Application content provider) to do something with this information and return it back to a SLAcompliant state.
+Depends on server (Application content provider) to do something with this information and return it back to a SLA-compliant state.